awsdocs/amazon-lightsail-developer-guide/doc_source/amazon-lightsail-understanding-bucket-permissions.md

   + **Access keys** – Use access keys to grant access to applications or plugins\.
 For more information, see [Access keys](#bucket-access-keys) later in this guide\.
   + **Resource access** – Use resource access to grant access to a Lightsail instance\.
 For more information, see [Resource access](#bucket-resource-access) later in this guide\.

 For more information about buckets, see [Object storage in Amazon Lightsail](buckets-in-amazon-lightsail.md)\.
+For more information about security best practices, see [Security Best Practices for Amazon Lightsail object storage](amazon-lightsail-bucket-security-best-practices.md)\.

 ## Bucket access permissions<a name="bucket-access-permissions"></a>